codetree/integration-listing/listing.md

-Codetree is a lightweight project management app that sits directly on top of GitHub.
-Using Codetree, you can manage multiple repositories under one project and enrich your issue tracking experience with drag-and-drop prioritization, dependency tracking, custom task boards, point estimates, and more.
+Codetree is a lightweight project management app that syncs directly with GitHub issues.
+With Codetree, you can manage multiple repositories under one project and enrich your issue tracking experience with drag-and-drop prioritization, dependency tracking, custom task boards, point estimates, and more.
 Spend less time managing issues so you get back to shipping code.